Choosing a Company Name Is Hard Work

 6. Respect the brand by using the TM or ® designations where appropriate.

 In the U.S., the TM designation tells others you are treating the name as a trademark.
 The ® designation tells others that the name is a registered trademark, and the ® should be used with the goods or services listed in the trademark registration.
+Read my other article for more information about the proper use of The Trademark Symbol – TM vs. ®.

 7. Follow up by ensuring your trademark remains in use with your goods and services.